zxjustin/wecooked/README.md

     - assets/cooking.gif
     - assets/carbonara.jpg

-### Launch the App: test it on an emulator
+### Launch the App:
-flutter run
+- Type in "flutter run" in the terminal